Care & Treatment

 Diabetic Foot Problems

-Serious foot infections: If you have diabetes, you have a greater risk of developing stubborn foot ulcers from a small initial cut or abrasion.
-The infection can then spread into your bones, through your foot, and even into your leg.
-To prevent this, foot ulcers must be treated carefully and your progress must be carefully monitored by trained specialists.
+People with diabetes can have serious sores develop from a small cut or abrasion.
+The infection can then spread into foot bones and even into the leg.
+Foot ulcers must be treated carefully and their healing monitored by trained specialists.

-If the infection cannot be controlled, you will probably need surgery, either in the hospital or at a clinic, and intravenous (IV) antibiotics for at least a few days.
-After the surgery, you will need a professional to change your wound dressings regularly for a while and you will be followed up with regularly after returning home.
-Do not miss follow-up appointments, because infections can come back if not completely cured.
+If the infection cannot be controlled, surgery may be needed with intravenous (IV) antibiotics for at least a few days.
+After the surgery, a healthcare professional needs to change your wound dressings regularly.
+Follow up appointments with your health care professional are important because infections can come back if not completely cured.

 Arthritis Foot Problems

-If the pain is severe and prevents you from walking securely and comfortably, your healthcare provider or podiatrist may suggest surgery.
-This will depend on your individual condition.
+If the pain is severe and prevents you from walking well, your healthcare provider or podiatrist may suggest surgery.

-For more severe cases, night splints, leg supports, corticosteroids (cortisone shots) and local anesthesia may be needed for plantar fasciitis.
-However, these approaches are not used for heel spurs.
+For severe cases of plantar fasciitis, night splints, leg supports, corticosteroids (cortisone shots) or local anesthesia may be needed.

 For stubborn, disabling heel pain that has been going on for many months, surgery may help.
 An operation called “instep plantar fasciotomy” removes tissue that has been pressing on irritated nerves.